electricimp/Parse/README.md

 To initiate a query, instantiate a query object and call its *find()* method.
 This can take an optional callback function, in which case the query will be processed asynchronously, otherwise it will be processed synchronously.
 The callback requires a single parameter into which a table will be passed comprising two keys: *err* and *data*.
 This table is returned by the method itself if you do not provide a callback.

 However you obtain the table, if this is the first time you saved the object, the results of the query will be placed in the *data* field.
-The results comprises a key named *results* whose value is an array of zero or more tables eacg of which contains the data from those objects that match the query.
+The results are associated with a key named *results* whose value is an array of zero or more tables, each of which contains the data from those objects that match the query.

 ```squirrel
 sensorObjects <- []